Foxcombe Road, Boar’s Hill, Oxfordshire

 The building is a converted Edwardian garage, roughcast with tapering buttresses at the corners and timber framing/ashlaring under the eaves.
 The sanctuary is a later addition, presumably dating from 1945.
 The roof is tiled.

-The interior is plain, and notable above all for the furnishings (plain stone altar and tabernacle) from Eric Gill’s chapel at Piggotts (described in Speaight, p.199), brought here in 1963.
-The painted wooden rood figures on the east wall are by Gabriel Pippitt, and were placed in the chapel for the opening in 1945.
-Pippitt worked with Mgr Hugh Benson, whose artistic community at Little Gidding, Cambridgeshire was similar in many respects to Gill’s at Ditchling and Piggotts.
+The interior is plain, and notable above all for the furnishings (plain stone altar and tabernacle) from Eric Gill’s chapel at Piggotts, brought here in 1963.
+The painted wooden rood figures on the east wall are by Gabriel Pippet, and were placed in the chapel for the opening in 1945.
+Pippet worked with Mgr Hugh Benson, whose artistic community at Little Gidding, Cambridgeshire was similar in many respects to Gill’s at Ditchling and Piggotts.
 His work can also be found at St Mary’s, Woolhampton (Douai Abbey) and St Thomas More, Boscombe (Bournemouth).

 Listed Grade: Not Listed